 Use the scan code to allow operation of multiple pairs of emitters and receivers in close proximity without the effects of crosstalk.
 The emitter and receiver may be configured to use one of two scan codes (1 or 2); a receiver recognizes light only from an emitter with the same scan code.
-Set the scan code using the wiring on each sensor (see Scan Code Select on p.
-42).
+Set the scan code using the wiring on each sensor (see Scan Code Select on page 57).
 The scan code is configured at power-up and remains set until the input is changed and power is cycled.
 Both the emitter and its corresponding receiver must have the same setting.
+Cascaded emitters and receivers automatically alternate scan codes based on the scan code of the first (master) pair.